DSpace/dspace-angular/README.md

 * `npm install` to install the local dependencies

 ## Configuring
-Templates for environmental and shareable configuration files are located in `config/` folder in json format.
+Default configuration file is located in `config/` folder.

-To make the configuration:
-* Create a new `environment.common.json` file in `config/` folder using `environment.common.default.json` as template;
+To change the default configuration values, create local files that override the parameters you need to change:
-* Create a new `environment.dev.json` file in `config/` folder using `environment.default.json` as template;
+* Create a new `environment.dev.js` file in `config/` for `devel` environment;
-* Create a new `environment.prod.json` file in `config/` folder using `environment.default.json` as template;
+* Create a new `environment.prod.js` file in `config/` for `production` environment;

-Note: JSON standard does not allow comments so you need to remove them whether you are copying from templates.

 To use the configuration parameters in your component:
 ```bash